sam1cutler/appsListServer/README.md

 # AppsList Server

 ## General Description
-This server is intended as a tool to learn Node.js and Express.
+This server is intended as a tool to learn Node.js, Express, and testing with Mocha and Chai.

 ## Technology used
 This project uses Node.js, Express, Morgan, and Nodemon.